UKHO/docs/docs/quality-assurance/safety-assurance.md

+# What is safety ?

+So the first question is what is safety in relation to UKHO products:

+* An error in a product that could potentially impact the safety of the mariner
+* A delay to the mariner that could potentially impact the safety of the mariner

+A example, an error in a product that it does not display wreck information correctly, a delay to the mariner could be a new wreck takes longer than the SLA to be advised to the mariner.

+It is important to note that safety exists within the boundry of our control, so for example if we provide data to a 3rd party then as long as the data we sent is correct and tinmely , should the 3rd party incorrectly use the data then the safety risk is not ours.

+But just becaause a safety risk exists does not mean it automatically needs to be addressed, it depends on the risk and any mitigations that may be in place.
+An example of this could be that a distributor cannot order/print a chart , while this is an error, is it a safety issue if the mitigation is that a ship would not sail until they could produce a chart.

-# What are safety assurance guidelines
+# What is safety testing

-Error in products and a delay to the marrinor, .Safery hazards

-Funtional safey  case

-AVCS/SNC have a fubnctional safety casse

-Sepetaing an error from a safery error

-Safery incorrect depth

-Error internal processes

-Chart would not print - safery error, safety critcal

-Without mififgations -

-Functional safety case- for the product

-aDMIRALTY SALING DIRECTIONS IS on the list

-Link to where the safety case - send me to link

-controls to mitigate the error or delay

-They are guidlines to consider when looking at how we approach what/how/when we test software changes.
-We need to consider not just the functionality but also the safety implications of if something fails/does not work as expected could it imopact teh safety of teh product.
-A example of this is could be that a system could be updated twice an hour, but only actually works once an hour.
-While that clearly is a failure, if the system crashes and takes 4 hours to recover , is that a potential larger safty implication ?.
+* Safety testing in software systems aims at optimizing system safety in the design, development, use, and maintenance of software
+  systems and their integration with safety-critical hardware systems in a production environment.

+## Aspects  of Software Safety:

+* Functioning software should not generate hazards - Eg: Guiding the state of the art aircraft should NOT steer into the ocean
+* Monitoring systems must perform flawlessly - Eg: Back-up computer Should start automatically when primary fails

+## Goals in Safety Testing:

+* In complex systems where there are many interactions involved, the safety-critical functionality should be identified and thoroughly analyzed.
+* Contributing factors and resultant hazards associated with the system are identified and eliminated.
+* The number of safety critical interfaces are kept low to avoid injury or death.
+* Safety attributes are to be addressed as part of all the levels of software testing.

+# What does this mean for delivery teans

+We need to cionsider the safey and the potential safety implications of errors and/or delays to the products that we are working on.
 So we actually consider safety all the time, we just probably don't really think about it in that way.
 This provides some guidelines to think about when planning what type of tests you may wish to design for a chamge.

 Safety assurance will be modelled on the threat modelling process that we already follow for security risks, in this case it is safety risks.

-What is Safety Testing?

-Safety testing in software systems aims at optimizing system safety in the design, development, use, and maintenance of software systems and their integration with safety-critical hardware systems in a production environment.

-Aspects of Software Safety:

-Functioning software should not generate hazards - Eg: Guiding the state of the art aircraft should NOT steer into the ocean

-Monitoring systems must perform flawlessly - Eg: Back-up computer Should start automatically when primary fails

-Goals in Safety Testing:

-In complex systems where there are many interactions involved, the safety-critical functionality should be identified and thoroughly analyzed.

-Contributing factors and resultant hazards associated with the system are identified and eliminated.

-The number of safety critical interfaces are kept low to avoid injury or death.

-Safety attributes are to be addressed as part of all the levels of software testing.

 # Prior to sprints